Dale Jones (American football)

 Marvin Dale Jones (born March 8, 1963) is an American football coach and former player.
 He was most recently the defensive coordinator for Appalachian State.
 He served in various capacities for Appalachian State (1996–2022), including three years as defensive coordinator (2010–2012).
 Jones previously worked as a defensive coordinator for Georgia Military College (1992–1996) and the Parma Panthers (1990) of the Italian Football League (IFL).

 Jones played linebacker at the University of Tennessee, where he was a member of the 1985 "Sugar Vols" squad, and was a captain of the 1986 team.
 He was drafted by the Dallas Cowboys in the 10th round of the 1987 NFL draft, and played during the 1987 NFL strike as a replacement player.

-Early years
+Early life

 Jones was born in Lee County, Virginia, the second from the youngest of 13 children.
 After his family moved to Cleveland, Tennessee he attended Bradley Central High School, where he was twice named All-State at defensive end.
 However, college recruiters had questions over his size (he weighed less than 180 pounds his senior year).
 For a whole summer, he would work all day on a farm in his hometown and then run six miles home at night.

 He turned down a scholarship from Tennessee State University and instead chose to spend a year at the Tennessee Military Institute— a prep school— while gaining extra weight and muscle mass.
 Working with long-time coach Bill Dupes, Jones led the TMI squad in tackles in 1981, and was a team captain.
 He also gained nearly 30 pounds.